Seneliux/Ubuntu-server-bios-btrfs-luks-remote-unlock-other_server_software/README.md

 # Ubuntu-server-bios-btrfs-luks-remote-unlock
-Ubuntu encrypted server,  BTRFS file system, BIOS firmware.
+Ubuntu encrypted server,  BTRFS file system, BIOS firmware, luks 2 encryption.
 For security reason ALL users, including root, will be locked.
 One possibility to login to the server - specifying the correct user name and SSH key.

 # Requirements